-The results from this study to date indicate that seals, specifically harbor seals, regularly occur in southeastern Virginia from the fall to the spring.
-Harbor seals have been consistently recorded at the CBBT and Eastern Shore survey areas from November to April.
-This finding is reflected in the count data collected across eight field seasons.
-Since the start of the study in 2014, there has been a fluctuation in seal presence for the CBBT survey area, with an increasing trend in average and maximum seal count from 2014 to 2018, followed by a decrease from 2018 to 2020.
-For the 2020/2021 season, seal presence appeared to rebound with an increase in average seal count as well as maximum seal count for a single survey day.
-A slight decrease in these summary statistics was observed for the 2021/2022 season.
-A similar fluctuation in seal presence was observed for the Eastern Shore survey area, with an increase in average and maximum seal count from 2016 to 2018 and again for the 2019 to 2022 field seasons.
+Since the start of the study, there has been a fluctuation in seal presence for the CBBT survey area.
+From 2014 to 2018, there was an increasing trend in the average seal count per survey day and maximum seal count for a single survey day, followed by a decrease from 2018 to 2020, and then an increase for the 2020/2021 season.
+A slight decrease in these summary statistics was observed for the 2021/2022 to 2022/2023 seasons, followed by an increase for the 2023/2024 season.
+A similar fluctuation in seal presence was observed for the Eastern Shore survey area, with an increase in average and maximum seal count for the first two field seasons (2016-2018) and again for the 2019 to 2023 seasons.
+Average seal count remained the same for the 2023/2024 season.
 Some of the lowest total, maximum, and average seal counts for the CBBT and Eastern Shore survey areas were reported for the 2018 to 2020 as well as 2021/2022 seasons.
-In addition, there was a statistically significant difference between the average seal counts across the eight field seasons for the CBBT survey area.
-The drop in maximum and average seal count for the 2018 to 2020 as well as 2021/2022 seasons for the Eastern Shore survey area was not as substantial compared to the CBBT survey area for these seasons, and the difference between average seal counts across the six field seasons (2016-2022) for this survey area was not statistically different.
+In addition, there was a statistically significant difference between the average seal counts across the 10 field seasons for the CBBT survey area.
+The drop in maximum and average seal count for the Eastern Shore survey area was not as substantial compared to the CBBT survey area for these seasons, and the difference between average seal counts across the eight field seasons (2016-2024) for this survey area was not statistically different.

-The observed fluctuation in seal presence for maximum and average seal count as well as overall seal sightings may be due to several factors such as sampling bias in survey effort, two unusual mortality events (UMEs) along the U.S. east coast during the study, seasonal differences (e.g., pupping season) in haul-out behavior, and/or environmental conditions.
+The observed fluctuation in seal presence for maximum and average seal count as well as overall seal sightings may be due to several factors including two unusual mortality events (UMEs) along the U.S. east coast during the study, seasonal differences (e.g., pupping season) in haul-out behavior, sampling bias in survey effort, and/or changes in habitat use in terms of haul-out site preference,.